 Eligibility

-The Smithsonian Environmental Research Center will consider applications from currently enrolled undergraduate and Master's students, or students who have recently graduated from undergraduate or Master's programs.
-Applicants must be in a position to commit fully to the completion of a project.
-U.S. citizenship is not a requirement to participate in this program.
+The Smithsonian Environmental Research Center (SERC) will consider applications from currently enrolled undergraduate and Master's students, or students who have recently graduated from undergraduate or Master's programs.
+Applicants should have professional learning goals that can be supported through the mentorship of SERC staff and must be able to commit fully to the completion of a project.
+Internships are open to US citizens, US permanent residents, and international students.

 The Smithsonian is committed to ensuring that all intern applicants are treated equitably in an environment that is free from discrimination based on race, color, religion, sex (including gender identity, gender stereotyping, pregnancy, and sexual orientation), national origin, age, disability, parental or marital status, or genetic information.